-Root Causes to be Addressed NFES students are not performing at high levels as indicated by proficient and distinguished performances on on Reading/ELA and Math Ga.
+Root Causes to be Addressed NFES students are not performing at high levels as indicated by proficient and distinguished performances on Reading/ELA and Math Ga.
 Milestones and local assessments.
 Student Lexile levels are below expectations.
-Lack of true differentiation of instruction Lack of common assessment in all subject areas Lack of rubrics for all subject areas Time management for teaching Science and SS is also a factor.
-This is a root cause and not a contributing cause or symptom Yes This is something we can affect Yes Impacted Programs School and District Effectiveness Title I - Part A - Improving Academic Achievement of Disadvantaged
+Lack of true differentiation of instruction Lack of common assessment in all subject areas Time management for teaching Science and SS is also a factor.
+Lack of rigor within the standards Lack of deconstructing the standards This is a root cause and not a contributing cause or symptom Yes This is something we can affect Yes Impacted Programs School and District Effectiveness Title I - Part A - Improving Academic Achievement of Disadvantaged